St0rmBr3w/lzread-forge-install/README.md

 ### **"Library setting reverted"**
 - **Cause**: Trying to reset an already configured library
 - **Solution**: Libraries can only be set once.
-If you need to change, deploy new contracts
+Comment out setSendLibrary and setReceiveLibrary if already set.

 ### **"Read operation fails with unknown error"**
 - **Cause**: Incorrect enforced options or missing configuration